 Kalamazoo Loaves & Fishes, Senior Services, Inc., Area Agency on Aging, and The Salvation Army, launched the Commodity Supplemental Food Program (CSFP) in October 2010 in conjunction with the Michigan Department of Education.
-This program helps get additional food resources into the hands of local seniors, women who are pregnant or nursing, or have children that are 6 years old and under, and are not receiving WIC.
+This program helps get additional food resources into the hands of local seniors.

 Here’s how someone would qualify:

-- 60 years of age or older and have income at or below 130% of poverty, OR
+- 60 years of age or older and have income at or below 130% of poverty.

 You must bring your state ID, your social security card, and proof of income

 to the distribution site to show your eligibility.

 To qualify for food, your income must be at or below the following CSFP Income Eligibility Guidelines:

 The CSFP distribution is held from 10 a.m. - 12 p.m. on the first Wednesday of each month at The Salvation Army, 1700 S. Burdick Street in downtown Kalamazoo.
 For information about registering for the program, please call Cristin Richmond at Senior Services, Inc. at 382-0515, ext.
 316.

 Please note: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race,